-We believe that the risks to continued global economic growth arise primarily from turbulence in the financial markets, protectionist tendencies and structural deficits, which pose a threat to the performance of individual industrialized nations and emerging economies.
-In the southern part of the eurozone, a sustained economic recovery is being hindered by the situation of some financial institutions whose ability to withstand a crisis is still not assured.
-Risks are also associated with the effects of the UK’s planned withdrawal from the EU.
+We believe that the risks to continued global economic growth arise primarily from turbulence in the financial markets, protectionist tendencies and structural deficits, which pose a threat to the performance of individual advanced economies and emerging markets.
+The worldwide transition from an expansionary monetary policy into a more restrictive one also presents risks for the macroeconomic environment.
+Moreover, uncertainty is associated with the effects of the UK’s planned withdrawal from the EU.
 Persistently high private- and public-sector debt in many places is also clouding the outlook for growth and may cause markets to respond negatively.
 Declines in growth in key countries and regions often have an immediate impact on the state of the global economy and therefore pose a central risk.

 The economic development of some emerging economies is being hampered primarily by dependence on energy and commodity prices, capital inflows and socio-political tensions.
 Corruption, inadequate government structures and a lack of legal certainty also pose risks.

 Geopolitical tensions and conflicts are a further major risk to the performance of individual economies and regions.
 As the global economy becomes increasingly interconnected, it is also vulnerable to local developments.
 Any escalation of the conflicts in Eastern Europe, the Middle East, or Africa, for example, could cause upheaval on the global energy and commodity markets and exacerbate migration trends.
-The same applies to armed conflicts, terrorist activities, or the spread of infectious diseases, which may prompt unexpected, short-term responses from the markets.
+An aggravation of the situation in East Asia could put further strain on the global economy.
+The same applies to armed conflicts, terrorist activities and the spread of infectious diseases, which may prompt unexpected, short-term responses from the markets.

-Overall, we consider the probability of a global recession to be low.
-Due to the risk factors mentioned, however, the possibility of a decline in global economic growth or a period of below-average growth rates cannot be ruled out.
+On the whole, we do not anticipate a global recession next year.
+Due to the risk factors mentioned, however, a decline in global economic growth or a period of below-average growth rates is possible.

 The macroeconomic environment may also give rise to opportunities for the Volkswagen Group if actual developments differ in a positive way from expected developments.

 The growth markets of Asia, South America, and Central and Eastern Europe are particularly important to the Volkswagen Group in terms of the global trend in demand for passenger cars and commercial vehicles.
-Although these markets harbor considerable potential, the underlying conditions in some countries in these regions make it difficult to increase unit sales figures there.
+These markets harbor considerable potential; however, the underlying conditions in some countries in these regions make it difficult to increase unit sales figures there.
 Some have high customs barriers or minimum local content requirements for production, for example.
-The political crisis and its economic consequences again inhibited market development in Russia in fiscal year 2016.
+The political crisis and its economic consequences again inhibited market development in Russia in fiscal year 2017.
 In South America, structural deficits continued to have a negative impact.
 Restrictions on vehicle registrations could enter into force in further Chinese metropolitan areas in the future.
-Additionally, a global economic slowdown could negatively impact consumer confidence.
+In Europe, there is a risk that some municipalities and cities will impose a driving ban on diesel vehicles in order to comply with emission limits.
+Also, a global economic slowdown could negatively impact consumer confidence.
 Furthermore, we cannot entirely rule out the possibility of freight deliveries being shifted from trucks to other means of transport, and of demand for the Group’s commercial vehicles falling as a result.

-At the same time, wherever the economic and regulatory situation permits, there are opportunities above and beyond current projections resulting from faster growth in the emerging markets where vehicle densities are still low.
+At the same time, wherever the economic and regulatory situation permits, there are opportunities above and beyond current projections.
+These arise from faster growth in the emerging markets where vehicle densities are currently still low.
 The demand that built up in individual established markets during the crisis could also bring a more marked recovery in these markets if the economic environment eases more quickly than expected.
 Price pressure in established automotive markets due to high market saturation is a particular challenge for the Volkswagen Group as a supplier of volume and premium models.
-As the global economy is still under strain, competitive pressures are likely to remain high in the future.
-Some manufacturers may respond by offering incentives in order to meet their sales targets, putting the entire sector under additional pressure, particularly in Western Europe, the USA and China.
+Competitive pressures are likely to remain high in the future.
+Individual manufacturers may respond by offering incentives in order to meet their sales targets, putting the entire sector under additional pressure, particularly in Western Europe, the USA and China.

-Economic performance varied from region to region in fiscal year 2016.
-While the situation in Western Europe stabilized further, China remained on its growth trajectory and the US economy continued to expand, market conditions in Eastern Europe and South America remained under strain.
+Economic performance varied from region to region in fiscal year 2017.
 The resulting challenges for our trading and sales companies, such as efficient inventory management and a profitable dealer network, are considerable and are being met by appropriate measures on their part.
 However, financing business activities through bank loans remains difficult.
 Our financial services companies offer dealers financing on attractive terms with the aim of strengthening their business models and reducing operational risk.
 We have installed a comprehensive liquidity risk management system so that we can promptly counteract any liquidity bottlenecks at the dealers’ end that could hinder smooth business operations.

 We continue to approve loans for vehicle finance on the basis of the same cautious principles applied in the past, taking into account the regulatory requirements of section 25a(1) of the Kreditwesengesetz (KWG – German Banking Act).